RENOLEVES/sumo-traffic-py/README.md

 createTLS.py : Creates a SUMO node file containg the traffic light locations. <br/>
 createTLSPrograms.py : Creates a SUMO additional file containing the programs of the traffic lights.

+<label><h3> Visualize </h3></label>
+Works with visualization data of SUMO objects.

+Contains the following files:
+* generateVisualsTraci.py

+generateVisualsTraci.py : Collects vehicle data and saves it to a database for future visualization.

 <label> CreateElement.py </label>
 Contains basic functions for creating SUMO elements